 LOTS' annual conventions are scheduled in a different part of the country each year as close to July 15 as possible.
-Ideally, annual conventions feature operating layouts, daily excursion tours to various sites of interest to Members, table sales of Lionel trains (swap meet), Member home layout tours, a Lionel L.L.C. "what's new and newsy" seminar and a closing banquet.
+Ideally, annual conventions feature operating layouts, daily excursion tours to various sites of interest to Members, table sales of Lionel trains (swap meet), Member home layout tours, and a closing banquet.
 Watch for the LOTS Train to make a stop in a city near you.

 ONE GREAT BENEFIT LOTS MEMBERS RECEIVE WHEN THEY ATTEND THE NATIONAL CONVENTIONS

-Members, family, and friends of LOTS who attend our national conventions receive many benefits to increase the enjoyability of operating and collecting toy trains.
+Members, family, and friends of LOTS who attend our annual conventions receive many benefits to increase the enjoyability of operating and collecting toy trains.

 Edward Mazur, RM 3123